 Writing a dissertation is an academic requirement for every undergraduate and post-graduate student.
 The only difference is that each academic level or field has its requirements regarding what information should be included and not.
-Secondly, the structure of the project may also differ slightly based on your department’s guidelines.
+By getting dissertation help online you can make this work less complicated.
+The structure of the project may also differ slightly based on your department’s guidelines.
 A standard dissertation comes in five chapters, including:

 - Literature review